 The English language is derived from Greek and Latin and many words that we encounter have meaning behind them that help us understand the word.
 By having an understanding of prefixes and suffixes, students can break apart the word into its roots, and make their best educated guess on the meaning of the word, no matter how familiar the term is.
 For example, say a student is reading their favorite novel and comes across the word, barometer.
 With understanding of roots and stems, students can deduce the meaning of the word, baro- meaning pressure -meter unit of measurement.
 Ah ha.
 A barometer must be something relating to measuring pressure.

-Hint: Check out this FREE 50 common roots and stems, meaning, and example photo below.
-It’s also included this handy ELA lapbook for easy and quick student reference.
+Hint: Check out this 50 common roots and stems, meaning, and example photo below.
+These word stems are included in my handy ELA lapbook for easy and quick student reference.

 - Increased number of vocabulary words mastered.